 - Cost reporting and budgeting

-Although a CMMS has the capacity to unlock a world of benefits for the maintenance and operations teams, there are some common pain points associated with these systems that prevent efficient maintenance management of operating assets.
+However, there are some common pain points associated with these systems that prevent efficient maintenance management of operating assets.
 These include:

 - The data quality within a CMMS is often very poor, out of date or inaccurate, causing the CMMS to be unreliable, which, exposes the asset to increased risk, due to a lack of assurance that equipment is being managed and maintained